15 things Funeral Homes

 10. In the end coffins are either burnt or buried so paying for more expensive ones is simply a way for them to make more money.

 11. You can shop around and see what each funeral home offers.
-Be clear with the prices you get from them and if need be get it in writing.
+It could save you thousands.
+They will always criticise the competition.

-14. Organising a funeral can be stressful and confusing, which can leave people vulnerable to up-selling of products or services.
+13. Organising a funeral can be stressful and confusing.
+It is common for funeral homes to use this to up-sell products or services.
 So when you go be sure on what you want and watch out for the sales pitch.